 “I hope he goes to jail for a long time, and he gets raped, over and over again,” she told the newspaper

 On Wednesday, she told police she was attacked at about 11 a.m. in a wooded area near the park’s tranquil Strawberry Fields that serves as a memorial to John Lennon, Police Commissioner Raymond Kelly said at a news conference.

 Eric Ozawa, a college professor and birdwatcher, found the woman and called 911.
-He told reporters he noticed a pair of legs sticking out along the path but thought it was somebody sleeping.
+He told reporters he noticed legs sticking out along the path but thought it was somebody sleeping.
 As he got closer, he realized it was a woman lying face down.
 Her face was badly swollen, she had a black eye and was covered in mulch, he said.